AlmeidaAlin3/The-Verification-Problem-in-Compute-Governance/README.md

 Many proposals for governing advanced AI rely on monitoring large-scale training, but in practice it may be difficult to verify what GPUs are doing from the outside.

-This project explores whether hardware-level telemetry (e.g. power, utilization) contains information about how computation unfolds over time, not just how much compute is used.
+This project explores whether hardware-level telemetry contains information about how computation unfolds over time, not just how much compute is used.

 Simple examples suggest that different workloads, such as LLM training, LLM inference, and non-transformer training, can produce qualitatively different temporal patterns.